How to Be Kind to Yourself [14 Things You Can Start Doing Today]

 Need more support to be kind to yourself?

-You’d love Back to Basics.
+You’d love my app Back to Basics.
 The whole idea is to teach you to embrace a gentle approach to health – quick recipes, workouts you actually enjoy with mindset videos from me because real health is all about your mindset.
+Enjoy it FREE for 7-days.